 Refinancing is an opportunity for you not only to lower your monthly mortgage repayments, but also borrow more money against your property if you need to.

 If you’ve been servicing an existing commercial property loan for a while, it may be worth thinking about refinancing.
 Refinancing is an opportunity for you not only to lower your monthly mortgage repayments, but also borrow more money against your property if you need to.
 Here are some things to consider before refinancing:

 Refinancing is replacing an existing loan with a new one.
 Ideally, the new loan should have better loan terms which put you in a better financial position.
 In general, refinancing involves first identifying a more ideal loan to pay off your existing debt, applying for it, and making payments on the new loan thereafter.

 2. Why should I refinance?

 Refinancing can bring about several potential benefits.
 For starters, if you are servicing a long-term loan, a better interest rate can bring about significant savings.
 Refinancing could also help you manage your cash flow better by lowering your monthly payments as the loan clock is effectively restarted.
-If interest rates are expected to rise in the future, switching from a floating to fixed interest rate loan could offer you some protection.
+If business loan interest rates are expected to rise in the future, switching from a floating to fixed interest rate loan could offer you some protection.